rahulraopune/Snowden2.0/Argument Generation/README.md

 **2. LexRank :**

-LexRank is an extractive text summarization technique.
+LexRank is an unsupervised extractive text summarization technique.
 A sentence which is similar to various other sentences of the text has a high probability of being important.
 Approach of LexRank is that a specific sentence is recommended by other similar sentences and hence it's rank tends to be higher.
 Higher the rank, higher is the priority of being included in the summarized text.

 **Algorithm:**